eosnetworkfoundation/grant-framework/applications/fundle.md

 ### Team Experience

 **Wiebe Hendriks**

-Roles:
-- General management tasks, Software Development (Front-end, Blockchain), Marketing and Financial

-Background:
-- Industrial Engineering and Management at Eindhoven University of Technology
+Role: CEO
+An ambitious and enthusiastic person with an entrepreneurial and problem-solving mindset.
+Strong affinity with innovation and IT.
+Likes to go the extra mile.
+I have a background in Industrial Engineering and Management at Eindhoven University of Technology.
+Within Fundle I am focusing on general tasks (strategy, product design), Software Development (Front-end, Blockchain), Marketing and Financial.

 **Niels Snakenborg**

-Roles:
-- Software Development (Back-end, Blockchain)
+Role: Software Developer

 Background:
 - Informatics